irisgroen/broadbandComputation/README.md

 * s_simulateBroadband.mlx

 This script allows you to see the effects of various simulation and analysis parameters and visualizes each step involved.
+Please see the contents of this script for more details on the simulation and analysis steps.

 Other scripts in the main folder run systematic comparisons of parameters: